gee-community/arcgis-earthengine-toolbox/toolbox/documentation/Documentation.md

     conda install xee rasterio -c conda-forge

 After running the above commands, close Python Command Prompt, and start ArcPro.
 The default environment is now "gee".
 The `earthengine-api` is ready for authentication.

+## Download ArcGEE Connector Toolbox

+The user can download the ArcGEE Connector Toolbox at this link `https://github.com/di-private/redlands-desktop-engine/tree/woolpert_dev/toolbox`.
+Download the entire toolbox folder and move it to the ArcPro connected direcotry, the toolbox will automatially appear in the Catalog.

 ## Google Cloud SDK